About this Install Guide

 1. Install Git

-Install Git using the documentation for your operating system.
+Install Git for your operating system.

 Many Linux distributions include Git so you may not need to install it.